cyberbotics/webots/docs/guide/web-simulation.md

 Note that the session server will never send twice the same value, it sends only changes in the availability of simulation servers.

 When a web client wants to start a simulation, it will send an AJAX request to the session server.
 The session server will then send the WebSocket URL of an available simulation server or an error if none are available.
-The web client will then contact directly the simulation server to startup the simulation.
+The web client will then contact directly the simulation server to start-up the simulation.
+The projects files requested by the client should be stored on some GitHub repository, which will be checked out on the simulation server machine.
 The simulation server will start Webots with the simulation requested by the client.
-The projects files requested by the client should be stored on the website host and requested by the simulation server through an AJAX request at `<host>/ajax/download_project.php`.
 Then, the simulation server will send the WebSocket URL of Webots, so that the client can communicate directly with Webots.
 If the WebSocket connection to the simulation server is closed or broken, the simulation server will close Webots.
 If Webots quits, the simulation server will notify the web client and close the connection with it.